 - Although Sunfire fits the trope even better, since he voluntarily left the team in the issue immediately following the first adventure.

-- That Thing You Do! has the original drummer for The Wonders (then The One-ders) breaks his arm before a talent competition.
+- That Thing You Do! has the original drummer for The Wonders (then The One-ders) break his arm before a talent competition.
 The band asks Guy to fill in for him.
 This talent show led the The Wonders towards the path to recognition.
-The former drummer, Chad, ends up working at an appliance shop.
+The former drummer, Chad, ends up taking Guy's old job at his father's appliance shop.